vmware-archive/cascade/README.md

 }
 ```

 To build a program that uses Cascade as a library, statically link against libcascade.
+If you installed cascade to a directory
+other than /usr/local/ you'll need to provide alternate values for the ```-I``` and ```-L``` flags.

 ```
 $ g++ --std=c++17 -I/usr/local/src/cascade my_program.cc -lcascade